MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Experiments

 \subsection{Baselines}

-For both aligned and unaligned evaluations, we use Early Fusion LSTM (EF-LSTM) and Late Fusion LSTM (LF-LSTM) \citep{tsai-etal-2019-multimodal} as baselines.
-For the aligned benchmarks alone, we additionally compare to Recurrent Attended Variation Embedding Network (RAVEN) \cite{wang2019words}, Recurrent Multistage Fusion Network (RMFN) \cite{liang2018multimodal}, MFM \cite{tsai2019learning}, Memory Fusion Network (MFN) \cite{zadeh2018memory} and Multimodal Cyclic Translation Network (MCTN) \cite{pham2019found}.
-For the un-aligned benchmarks, we compare our model against similar methods as in previous works \cite{tsai-etal-2019-multimodal}, which combine a Connectionist Temporal Classification (CTC) loss \cite{graves2006connectionist} with the pre-existing methods such as EF-LSTM, MCTN, RAVEN.
+For basleine evaluations, we use Early Fusion LSTM (EF-LSTM) and Late Fusion LSTM (LF-LSTM) \citep{tsai-etal-2019-multimodal} as baselines.
+In addition, we compare our model against similar methods as in previous works \cite{tsai-etal-2019-multimodal}, which combine a Connectionist Temporal Classification (CTC) loss \cite{graves2006connectionist} with the pre-existing methods such as EF-LSTM, MCTN \cite{pham2019found}, RAVEN \cite{wang2019words}.